Invest a minimum of € 350,000

 Tara Canyon – the second deepest canyon in the world – is nearby, part of Durmitor National Park.

-Alternatively, you could go for a ski resort in Kolasin or a hotel in the Lake Skadar region.
+Alternatively, you could go to a ski resort in Kolasin or a hotel in the Lake Skadar region.

 There is no doubt in our mind that with the growing numbers of tourists and foreign investment, the region will come to life.